 SN8 – Television Weathercaster: This category should showcase weather anchoring segments and all entries MUST be from student/university anchored newscasts, not from professional stations, even if the student is working or interning in that professional station.

-SN9 – Television Newscast 3 Days per Week or Less: This category is intended for live to air/tape newscasts with NO POSTPRODUCTION that air 3 or less days a week.
+SN9 – Television Newscast 3 Days per Week or Less: This category is intended for live to air/tape newscasts that air 3 or less days a week.
 Entries must have commercials/breaks cut out as well.

-SN10 – Television Newscast 4 Days or more per Week: This category is for live to air/tape newscasts with NO POSTPRODUCTION that air 4 or more days a week.
+SN10 – Television Newscast 4 Days or more per Week: This category is for live to air/tape newscasts that air 4 or more days a week.
 Entries must have commercials/breaks cut out as well.